Overview

 Goals:

-3. Activate and support, directly and through the actions of others, volunteers in the community who wish to undertake or participate in community-building efforts, local service delivery and other initiatives aimed at strengthening community.
+3. Promote and activate, directly and through the actions of others, volunteers in the community who wish to undertake or participate in community-building efforts, local service delivery and other initiatives aimed at strengthening community.

 Strategic Priority:

-Ensure that the organization has the people and resources in place to support the Board in its work, take decisive action on the UNA’s strategic priorities, and meet the local service needs of the community in innovative and cost-effective ways.
+Ensure that the UNA has the people and resources in place to support the Board in its work, take decisive action on the UNA’s strategic priorities, and meet the evolving service needs of the community.

 Goals: